 Skip the boxed kind with fake food dyes and artificial flavors.
-Here’s how to make homemade fruit leather at home with real fruit.
+Here’s how to make healthy homemade fruit leather at home with real fruit (no dehydrator needed!).

 Ever look at a packaged food and wonder: Could I make that myself?

 I do, quite a lot.
 And fruit roll-ups were one of those foods.

 So I was happy to find out that I could make them pretty easily–with just a sheet pan, an oven, and a few hours.
 It’s satisfying to be able to give my kids a treat that’s so much tastier than the boxed kind and actually contains real fruit, with no added oils, synthetic food dyes, or fake flavors.

 Get my recipes for healthy homemade fruit leathers:

 Over the years, I’ve experimented with different kinds of fruit and learned a lot about what works and what doesn’t.
 I’ve also gotten feedback from readers who have tried their hand at it too, some successfully and some not so much.

 How to Make Homemade Fruit Leather in the Oven

 Use a Silpat baking mat.
 Some people claim you can make fruit leather on parchment paper, while others report that it’s a sticky mess.
 One woman told me she uses aluminum foil coated with cooking spray.
 One poor reader baked her leather on waxed paper which, as you can imagine, she later regretted.
 From the start, I’ve always used a Silpat baking mat, and I’ve always been successful.
 If you don’t have a Silpat, it’s worth investing in one.
 It will last for years and years and you’ll find all kinds of uses for it (like baking these Easy Homemade Bagels.)